CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/MegaMoon/1-1-3_HTML_Days1to3.md

 **_**: _
 **_**: _
 **_**: _
+Make a last comment on my points to add space

 ##Table obsession - Compared to Figures##
 Like in scientific publications, all non-text content are labelled as **tables** or **figures**.